 In late 2012 Mary left corporate life at Vistage to go back to what she loves best – working with entrepreneur’s to help them achieve their dreams.
 She launched Marshall Advisors, LLC as a CEO and Executive Advisory agency to work with CEOs and their executive teams to help them achieve their goals more quickly and efficiently, and have some fun while doing it!
 As a part of her practice, she also teaches a course for Entrepreneurs for the SBA called Emerging Leaders.
 She helps the business get over the hurdles of entrepreneurship so they can thrive.

 In addition to her coaching and executive advisory work, Mary has also become an author.
 Her book, “Putting Together the Entrepreneurial Puzzle,” was published in 2014 and, “How NOT to Be a Leader,” which she co-authored with Kim Obbink, came out in 2017.
-Her next book is scheduled to be published in 2018.
+Her latest book, “The Great Culture [Dis]Connect,” was published in 2018.
 Also in 2018, Mary was named the U.S. Small Business Administration (SBA) 2018 SBA Seattle District Small Business Champion of the Year.

 Mary also is a member of WIPP (Women Impacting Public Policy), advocating for women business owners and participated in Small Business Saturdays.
 She is also a Trustee for the Washington State Chapter of The Nature Conservancy.